valebl/AP_exam/README.md

 + `left` which is of type `std::unique_ptr` and points to the left child of the node
 + `right` which is of type `std::unique_ptr` and points to the right child of the node

 The appropriate custom custructors are defined.
 Following the design choices (new nodes only defined inside the `bst` class, const key), copy and move semantics are marked `delete`.
+The destructor is marked `default`.

 ### Iterator